Former Rutgers star Phil Sellers, who led program to only Final Four, dies at 69

 — Rutgers Men’s Basketball 🏀 (@RutgersMBB) September 20, 2023

-Sellers played under coach Richard Lloyd and Tom Young while at Rutgers, and recruited by former coach and current ESPN broadcaster Dick Vitale — who was an assistant at the school at the time.
+Sellers played under coach Richard Lloyd and Tom Young while at Rutgers, and was recruited by former coach and current ESPN broadcaster Dick Vitale — who was an assistant at the school at the time.

 Breaks my heart to learn of the passing of @RutgersMBB ex SUPERSTAR.
 PHIL https://t.co/UMozG4g9q8 me he is the greatest STAR to ever wear a RUTGERS uniform.Have great memories in recruiting Phil when I was on the staff of Dick Lloyd .Along with Mike Dabney led Rutgers in mid…